Tharon-C/CSS-in-Components/PITCHME.md

 ---

-@ol
+@ul
-#1 Global variables are powerful
+1. Global variables are powerful
-#2 With one selector you can change the whole website
+2. With one selector you can change the whole website
-#3 CSS is forgiving
+3. CSS is forgiving
-@olend
+@ulend

 ---